StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The English Bay Sundial is an often overlooked monument at English Bay.
 It is located right just off of English Bay Beach near the Cactus Club restaurant.

-The Engagement art work is located in a field above the English Bay Seawall.
+The Engagement art work is located in a field above the English Bay Seawall just off of Beach Avenue.

 Peter Berg is a pencil artist that displays his work on the English Bay Seawall.
 On non-rainy days you can find him on a bench on the seawall in front of the Sylvia Hotel.
 He has amazing drawings including some of the Sylvia Hotel!

-The 217.5 Arc X 13 is a piece of art located on the beach just off of the False Creek Seawall just west of Sunset Beach.
+The 217.5 Arc X 13 is a piece of art located on the beach just off of the English Bay Seawall just west of Sunset Beach.

 The Swimmer is a piece of art located in front of the Vancouver Aquatic Centre.

-There are a number of restaurants, bars, and concession stands at English Bay where you can have some great food or a drink or an ice cream cone!
+There are a number of restaurants, bars, and concession stands at or near English Bay where you can have some great food or a drink or an ice cream cone!

-During the summer, The Cactus Club operates a concession stand on the outside of their restaurant.
-As of June 22, 2020, this concession stand is open.
+During the summer, The Cactus Club operates a seasonal concession stand on the outside of their restaurant.

 Address: 1210 Denman St, Vancouver, BC, V6G 2N2